palukku/jabref-lsp-extension/README.md

 ## Features

 You can use JabRef's [integrity](https://docs.jabref.org/finding-sorting-and-cleaning-entries/checkintegrity) and [consistency](https://docs.jabref.org/finding-sorting-and-cleaning-entries/checkconsistency) checks right in your VSCode environment when working with `.bib` or `.bibtex` files.
-Both options can be enabled and disabled separately in the VSCode extension settings.
+Both options can be enabled or disabled separately in the VSCode extension settings.

 ## How to test this extension